Begin Here - Request Info

 The skills attained upon program completion will allow the student to pursue a career in automotive repair at new car dealerships, independent repair facilities, fleet repair facilities, or other opportunities in automotive parts and service.

-The program is accredited by the National Automotive Technician Educational Foundation (NATEF).
+The program is NATEF Master certified as a division of the Automotive Service Excellence (ASE) national institution for certifying automotive technicians.
+Instruction, delivered by lecture and hands-on training, is provided by a National Automotive Technician Educational Foundation (NATEF) Master Certified Truck Technician.
 Curriculum follows the NATEF standards and prepares the student to become Automotive Service Excellence certified (ASE).
 Check out our flyer.

 Degree — Associate in Applied Science (AAS) in Automotive Technology with the following tracks: